 - Get dental veneers to cover up the discolored spots.

-Talk to your dentist for advice on what is best for you.
+Talk to your dentist in Sarasota, FL for advice on what is best for you.

 The salivary glands, which produce saliva to moisten the mouth and wash away food remains, reduce their productivity in old age.
 The decrease is partly due to aging and partly due to the diseases and medications you get exposed to in old age.
 Unfortunately, xerostomia (dry mouth syndrome) increases your risk of dental problems, such as decay and bad breath.